 Find out what you could do – for example, if your previous role involved manual labour and now you cannot stand for long periods of time, what could you do?
 Many roles can be done whilst working from home and areas such as customer service or admin can mean you are able to be seated whilst working.
 For this, it is a good idea to look at your previous experience and deduce if there are any areas where you could transfer these skills into a new role that is better suited for you and your needs.
 It may help to make a list of your skills, qualities and interests and look for work with remote or flexible working options.

 Update your CV – when looking for work a good place to start is updating your CV.
 There are many websites to help find inspiration.
-Each area of work may be slightly different in terms of what they would expect from a CV and so it is useful to look at examples of CVs for the industry you wish to find employment.
-Websites such as the National Careers Service1 offer “free and impartial information, advice and guidance” with anything career or work related.
+Each area of work may be slightly different in terms of what they would expect from a CV and so it is useful to look at examples of CV’s for the industry you wish to find employment in.
+Websites such as the National Careers Service offer “free and impartial information, advice and guidance” with anything career or work related.

 Build your confidence – perhaps your previous experience was niche and could not be transferred to a new role or perhaps being long-term unemployed has made you no longer feel confident in those skills.
 It is a good idea to find free work groups in your area that can help with esteem and confidence when searching for employment.
-Many towns or cities offer such groups at the local library, such groups can usually be found by contacting Citizen’s Advice or your local Jobcentre Plus.
-Such groups can help you to gain new skills, reduce isolation and build confidence.
+Many towns or cities offer such groups at local libraries, which can usually be found by contacting Citizen’s Advice or your local Jobcentre Plus.
+These groups can help you to gain new skills, reduce isolation and build confidence.
 They can help in areas such as:

 - IT Skills